-Not everyone who runs a marathon will hit a wall.
-The wall is what is know as the period during a marathon where things go from being hard to being really really hard.
-Your legs start feeling like jelly, your lungs can't get any more air and you wonder why an earth you are putting yourself through 42.195km.
+Not everyone who runs a marathon will hit the wall.
+The wall is what is know as the period during a marathon where things go from being hard to being really, really hard.
+Your legs start feeling like jelly, your lungs can't get any more air and you wonder why an earth you are putting yourself through 42.2km.

 The reason we hit a metaphorical wall whilst running is because our glucose stores have depleted.
 With this comes the feeling of fatigue.
 Glycogen is carbohydrate that is stored in our muscles for energy, hence why people carbo-load the day before a long run and in the days leading up to marathon.
 When you are running on low glycogen, your body wants to shut down any activity it is doing in order to preserve it's energy.